jacobnzw/reinforcement-learning/README.md

 🚧 TODO: compare reward curves from normalized and un-normalized sparse rewards on `FlappyBird-v0`.

 ### Sample Efficiency: PPO vs VPG
-A simple way to comapare various RL training procedures is to simply ask how many environment interactions does it take to learn a successful policy.
+A simple way to compare various RL training procedures is to simply ask how many environment interactions does it take to learn a successful policy.
 PPO needs way less environment interactions to learn successfull policy than VPG (or REINFORCE).
 In RL speak, it is said to be more sample efficient than VPG.